gega/backup/README.md

   1. no target volumes are available
   2. or no deltas were found between the last backup and now
 - if multiple targets are mounted at the same time, every backup run chooses one of them randomly
+- if the target volume is permanently mounted, the backups happen right after the delta files were generated

+## usage

 Usage: backup.sh <command>